open-design-kit/opendesignkit/_methods/hypothesis.md

 ## Why do it:

-As designers, we identify problems and try to come up with solutions for those problems.
-We then put our best foot forward and create what we *think* will result in a success, but we won’t know for sure until we try.
  Defining our solutions through a hypothesis framework allows us to acknowledge that we are making assumptions and testing those assumptions through our prototypes validates our hunches.

 ## When to do it: